sergiomor/draggable_mapper/README.md

 # Draggable Mapper

-A Drupal module that provides a draggable map entity with interactive markers.
+A Drupal module that provides a draggable mapper entity with interactive markers.
 This module allows content creators to easily create maps with interactive markers through a simple drag-and-drop interface.

 ## Overview

 Draggable Mapper lets you place markers on an image map using a user-friendly drag-and-drop interface.
-Each marker can contain a title, description, and custom icon.
+Each marker can contain a title, description, and custom icon/image.
 This allows for creating interactive maps that can be used for various purposes.

 ## Features

 - Custom entity type for map data
 - Drag-and-drop interface for marker placement
+- Resizable markers with responsive content
-- Support for marker titles, descriptions, and custom icons
+- Support for marker titles, descriptions, and custom icons/images
 - Responsive design - maps work on all screen sizes
-- Coordinates stored as percentages for responsive scaling
 - Simple integration with Drupal's field system
 - Separate view and edit experiences